 For the treatment of severe emphysema

 Northwestern Medicine is one of only a couple of pulmonary programs in Chicagoland to offer a new, minimally-invasive procedure for the treatment of severe COPD/Emphysema.
-As part of Northwestern Medicine's multidisciplinary approach to the management of COPD and emphysema, this unique procedure is currently offered at both Northwestern Memorial Hospital and Central DuPage Hospital.
+As part of Northwestern Medicine's multidisciplinary approach to the management of COPD and emphysema, this unique procedure is currently offered at several Northwestern Medicine locations including Northwestern Memorial Hospital, Central DuPage Hospital and Palos Hospital.

 The Zephyr® Endobronchial Valve System is the first FDA-approved, minimally invasive procedure to help emphysema sufferers breathe easier without major surgery.
 The one-time procedure is done during a bronchoscopy that requires no cutting or incisions.